TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 It immediately became clear that most of the elements on my page don't have good locators.
 Which also implies that they're not very accessible.

 The input fields should be easy to sort out.
-I've noticed some warnings in Chrome developer tools that I need either a name or id for autofill to work.
+I've noticed some warnings in Chrome developer tools that I need either a `name` or `id` for autofill to work.
 I don't like adding ids to elements within components as ids need to be unique for the entire page.
 The app should decide what ids, if any, are used.
 So, names it is.

 # Accessible Name

 I gave my input box a name of "name" as it displays the name of a row, column or cell.
-That's what Google Sheets calls it too.
 I tried using `getByRole('textbox', { name: 'name'})` as a locator but it didn't match anything.

 It turns out that the [accessible name](https://accessibilityinsights.io/info-examples/web/input-button-name/) for an input doesn't come from the `name` attribute.
 There's a list of places where accessibility APIs look, including the `title` attribute.
 Which didn't work either.
 The only thing that worked for me was the `aria-label` attribute.